FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Vorish Rain 2 - A Risk of Rain Creature VRPG (or Roguelike) Experience.md

 When all Players have finished performing their Attack Actions, all Monsters engage upon their own Attack Actions without performing a Defensive Action; during this, depending upon the Player's Stance, they can perform a Dodge Action to see how many attacks they can evade
 # Vore Mechanic
 As an alternative Offensive Action, Players can choose one of the following Vore Actions to perform (It should be clear that these are pred-centric options, but Players can):
-- Devour -
-- Forceful Feeding -
-- Yeeting Feeding -
-- Healing Devour -
-- Forceful Release -
-- Yeeting Release -
+- Devour - Depending upon your size, grab a number of creatures up to the designated limit and try to swallow them.
+- Forceful Feeding - Depending upon your size, grab a number of creatures up to the designated limit and forcefully feed them to another nearby creature; unwilling preds take damage.
+- Yeeting Feeding - Depending upon your size, grab a number of creatures up to the designated limit and throw them at a distant creature to forcefully feed them; unwilling preds take damage.
+- Healing Devour - Attempt to devour a target to heal them instead of dealing damage to them, with the option to keep mouth open for reduced Dodge Bonus to keep allies benefitting from allied healing effects.
+- Forceful Release - Akin to a Melee attack, the user strongly ejects 1 or multiple creatures out from inside them into an area around them, dealing damage at the same time.
+- Yeeting Release - Akin to a Ranged Projectile attack, the user strongly ejects 1 or multiple creatures out from inside of them in a direction, dealing damage at the same time.
-- Quick Release -
+- Quick Release - Quickly release an ally, unit, or creature somewhere around you.
+- Risky Devouring Guard (Friendly Fire) - Taking a risk attempting to devour a projectile attack and redirect it to everyone inside you; failing guarantees you taking the damage.
 # Items & Effects
 - Normal Items (Passive)
 	- Common